Mainit Hot Springs Protected Landscape: Geography

 The Mainit protected landscape encompasses an area of 1374 ha with a buffer zone of 401 ha in the villages of Mainit and Bukal in the mountainous parts of southeastern Nabunturan.
 It is located near the border with the municipality of Maco in the Leonard Mountain Range just north of Lake Leonard.
 The park is composed of a network of springs, waterfalls and streams that flow through the volcanic mountains into the Manat River, a tributary of the Agusan River.
 These include the Inoparan Creek, Matagdungan Creek, Saosao River, Tigabaca Creek, Esolvin Creek and Tawangan Creek in the Manat River Basin which supplies water to the villages of Mainit and Bukal.
 The park also contains over thirty caves, rock formations and patches of surviving primary and secondary growth dipterocarp forests.
 The highest elevation in the protected area is at 1200 m above sea level.

 The area is home to an indigenous tribe called Mansaka.
 Near the hot springs, several cottages and pools have been built for the tourists.
 The Toyozu Inland Resort can also be found within Mainit and a reservoir has also been built.
 It is located approximately 33 km northeast of Tagum and some 90 km from Davao City, the largest city of Davao Region, via the Pan-Philippine Highway (AH26) and Nabunturan–Mainit Park Road.

 Biodiversity

 The forests of the Mainit protected area support several old dipterocarp and giant fern species.
-Fifty percent of its forest cover is Yemane and Falcata plantations, while shrub species inhabit the rest such as hagimit, binunga, and himlaumo.
+Fifty percent of its forest cover is Yemane and Falcata plantations, while shrub species such as hagimit, binunga, and himlaumo inhabit the rest.

 The park hosts several avifauna species including the red-keeled flowerpecker, Asian glossy starling, grey imperial pigeon, Philippine turtle dove, Philippine coucal, olive-backed sunbird, yellow-vented bulbul, zebra dove, collared kingfisher, and the endangered green-winged dove.
-In the caves on the slopes flanking the river basin, swiftlets known as sayaw-sayaw, and several small to medium-sized native bats producing guano fertilizers can also be found.
+In the caves on the slopes flanking the river basin, swiftlets known as sayaw-sayaw, and several small to medium-sized native bats producing guano, a highly effective fertilizer, can also be found.
 Some of the park's large mammals include the long-tailed macaque, Asian palm civet, Philippine tree squirrel, and Celebes warty pig.
 It is also known to harbor reticulated pythons and water monitors.